Geometric recursion: Introduction

 with the base cases

 \end{theorem}

 The geometric recursion constructs a large class of functions on the moduli spaces $\mathcal{M}_{\Sigma}$, namely those satisfying the ``non-local glueing rule'' \eqref{fiunfgnGRseris} and they are designed such that their integrals against $\mu_{{\rm WP}}$ satisfies topological recursion.
-One may wonder if independently defined and geometrically meaningful functions on the moduli spaces belong to this class.
+As we will now show, there are many geometrically meaningful functions on the moduli spaces which belong to this class.

-The first example, which in fact was an inspiration for the whole formalism, is the constant function $1$ on $\mathcal{T}_{\Sigma}$, as a result of Mirzakhani's generalization of McShane identities. \begin{theorem} \cite{Mirzakhani} The geometric recursion for the the initial data $A^{{\rm M}} = 1$, $D^{{\rm M}}_{T} = 1$
+The first example, which in fact was an inspiration for the whole formalism, is the constant function $1$ on $\mathcal{T}_{\Sigma}$, as a result of Mirzakhani's generalisation of McShane identities. \begin{theorem} \cite{Mirzakhani} The geometric recursion for the initial data $A^{{\rm M}} = 1$, $D^{{\rm M}}_{T} = 1$ ,

 yields the function $\Omega_{\Sigma} = 1$ for all $\Sigma$. \end{theorem}